aabdala82/aabdala82.github.io/index.md

 May 2021 – present
 * Manage, guide and mentor technical artists, with varying levels of experience, across multiple projects.
 * Design, maintain, and review stable and scalable tools and systems for specific projects or global use.
-* Design, support and implement pipelines and workflows for technical art and other disciplines.
+* Design, support and implement pipelines and workflows for animation, rigging, environment and character art.
 * Collaborate with engineering and art for new infrastructure and feature requests.
 * Supervise deformation and control rig creation and implementation including skeletons, skinning, cloth, rigid body and ragdoll physics, animation blueprints, blending and retargeting.
 * Work with production and other department managers and leads defining workflow solutions, project planning, goal setting, growth opportunities and staffing.